jasonmadigan/WelcomeProject/client/README.md

-Do all the development work in the development directory.
+Do all the development work in the "app" directory.
 DO NOT make any changes in the default directory.

 You need to install yeoman first

     npm install -g yeoman

-To develop locally, inside the development directory run
+To develop locally, run

     npm install .
     bower install